allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

       val `James Bond` = customersManipulator.createJamesBond()
       val account = accountsManipulator.jamesBondSwissAccount()
       val card = cardsManipulator.jamesBondPlatinumCreditCard()
-      val cash = 100000
+      val cash = 1000
       val dispenser = dispensersManipulator.dispenserWithCash(cash)

       dispenser.withdraw(`James Bond`, card, cash)

       account must beDebitedWith(cash)
-      `James Bond` must haveBeenDispensed(cash)
+      cash must beDispensedTo(`James Bond`)
       card must beReturnedTo(`James Bond`)
     }

+We admit that the Scala implementation is not as readable as _pure_ BDD specification.
+However in our opinion when there is a lot of tests, reusing characters makes it easier to see differences between existing tests and to write new ones.
+Another benefit is that we may still use plain Scala, without introducing new tools.

 ### Summary

-Picking a domain for tests made them easier to write and, more important, understand.
+Picking a domain for tests made them easier to write and understand.
+A set of well-know characters with unique attributes add valuable context to tests and helps remove repetitions.
 The domain is well—known also to Product Owner, so this enables us to communicate more efficiently.

 To implement test cases we’ve used technical stack that we’ve already been familiar with.
-We’ve encapsulated logic for test setup and results verification into separate components, what makes test code more maintainable.
+We’ve encapsulated logic for test setup and results verification into separate components, which made the code more maintainable.